CEE Online Certificate Program

 Courses:

 CEE 417.
-Urban Transportation Planning (4 credit hours)
+Urban Transportation Planning (4 credit hours) - offered on-campus only

 CEE 418.
 Public Transportation Systems (4 credit hours)

-CEE 498TE.
+CEE 419.
 Transportation Economics (4 credit hours)

 CEE 512.
 Logistics Systems Analysis(4 credit hours)